Syncano/syncano-node/docs/cookbook/web/basics/custom-http-status-code.md

 ### How it works?

-Now you can find URL for `hello` endpoint by typing `syncano-cli list hello-world`:
+Now you can find URL for `hello` endpoint by typing `npx syncano-cli list hello-world`:

 ```
 socket: hello-world